sveltejs/kit/packages/adapter-netlify/README.md

 ## Netlify Edge Functions (beta)

-SvelteKit has support for the beta release of Netlify Edge Functions.
-If you pass the option `edge: true` to the `adapter` function, any server-side rendering will happen in a Deno-based edge function deployed close to the site visitor.
+SvelteKit supports the beta release of Netlify Edge Functions.
+If you pass the option `edge: true` to the `adapter` function, server-side rendering will happen in a Deno-based edge function that's deployed close to the site visitor.
 If set to `false` (the default), the site will deploy to standard Node-based Netlify Functions.

 ## Netlify alternatives to SvelteKit functionality